NLAFET/StarNEig/KNOWN_PROBLEMS.md

   are also effected by this problem.
 - The library has an unsolved memory leak problem with OpenMPI.
 Only large problem sizes are effected.
 It is not known whether this problem is related to StarNEig, StarPU, OpenMPI or something else.
-A memory leak is sometimes accompanied by the following warning:
+The problem is known to occur with PMIx 2.2.1, UCX 1.5.0, OpenMPI 3.1.3, and StarPU 1.2.8.
+The memory leak is sometimes accompanied by the following warning:
 ```
 mpool.c:38   UCX  WARN  object 0x2652000 was not returned to mpool ucp_requests
 ```
-  The problem is known to occur with PMIx 2.2.1, UCX 1.5.0, OpenMPI 3.1.3, and StarPU 1.2.8.